 One of the important things on any site, and especially on an eCommerce site, is making it as easy as possible for people to find exactly what they are looking for.
 And if you are a retailer, giving them easy access to your store locations is critical.
 In fact, it’s not just for stores.
-For professional services, it is just as important.
+For professional services that have a physical space, it is just as important.

 Your Store Locator Page

-After you have installed the plugin, a page called Store Locator will automatically be created.
+Also, after you have installed and activated the plugin, a page called Store Locator will automatically be created.

 Now we are going to add a few locations.
 For this example I am using some Apple store locations.

 As you can see, it’s very easy to set up each location.

 Here you can set it for Google Map.
 You can add your Latitude and Longitude, but there is also an easier option.
 You can just put in the physical address to get it.
 (Note that the map looks different as my API is for development purposes only)

 You can also set your Zoom Level as well.

 Lastly, you can add products that are available at specific stores as customers will be able to filter that on the page.

 Once we have put in all your stores, by viewing the page we get a nicely laid out map and details on each location.